Calculate Feeding Amounts

 Once daily calculations have been identified, it is time to calculate the amount of food needed for one week (7 days).
 Multiply the daily feeding calculations by 7 to identify the total amount of food needed for a full week and how much of each ingredient is needed for 7 days.

-Meal prep needs to be smaller when freezer storage space is limited.
+Meal prep should be smaller when freezer storage space is limited.
 Using weekly calculations provides an estimate on how much food it needed for 7 days and an estimate on how much is needed of each ingredient.

 These calculations identify the amount of food and ingredients needed for seven days which is ideal for weekly meal prep.